neuta/nicolasllanos.github.io/_pages/about.md

 I am a mechatronics engineer and a Ph.D. candidate in Engineering, with a focus on robotics and computer vision.
 I currently work as a university professor, with experience in teaching, applied research, and the development of solutions in robotic perception, artificial intelligence, and digital image processing.

-My work focuses on the design and implementation of deep learning algorithms for tasks such as multimodal perception, multi-object tracking (MOT), 3D environment reconstruction, and sensory data analysis.
-I have developed solutions based on multi-task learning, recurrent neural networks (LSTM, BiLSTM, xLSTM), sensor fusion, and end-to-end architectures, as well as explored generative techniques such as GANs.
-These solutions have been applied in projects involving autonomous vehicles, human-machine interaction, immersive systems, augmented reality, and predictive modeling using 3D and genomic data.

-I have also supervised undergraduate and master’s theses, and led academic processes using agile methodologies such as SCRUM, applied to the development of multimedia products and interactive systems.
-I have experience in the formulation of ICT projects with a focus on sustainability, education, and technological innovation, and I maintain an active interest in emerging trends such as the metaverse, Web 3.0, virtual reality, and the digital economy.